Children's groups

 In the soldiers' barracks

-In our reconstruction of a soldiers' barracks, students will discover daily life in the 17th century and compare it to our lives today through a variety of fun activities.
-It's the perfect way to start learning about history!
+In our reenactment of a soldiers’ barracks, students will discover what daily life was like in the 17th century and compare it to our lives today through a variety of fun activities.
+It’s the perfect way to start getting a sense of history!

 Group size: 15 students